adhyfahmyh/zwallet-viper/README.md

 <p align="center">
 	<img src="/Assets/ZWalletLogo.png" width="500"/>
 </p>

 ## Awesome App For Saving Time.

-MyMonee is an electronic wallet application in which there are financial records.
-These financial records are your income and expenses, you can also see the balance of your own record.
-In this application, you can also make a wishlist of things or objective you want to achieve.
-You can know and see the progress of each of these wish.
+ZWallet is an electronic wallet application designed to solve problems during banking or transactional activities, such as transfers and others.
+With this app any transaction to be as easy as the touch of a finger. you can enjoy a clean, faster, more practical, and safer payment method

+### Tech in Use
+In this project, we use several technology to implemented in this app
+1. VIPER Design Pattern
+2. Swift 5
+3. NetFox
+4. Cocoapods
+5. KingFisher
+6. Moya

 ## Screenshots